wholder/LaserCut/README.md

  - Click and drag on the origin to move the entire spline shape

 ## Raster Images
  - Choose **Shapes->Raster Image** to import an image file (jpeg, png, gif, or bmp) and then place it onto the canvas.
 Some devices can engrave raster images and they can also be used as a reference for drawing shapes.
 Note: be careful to make sure the imporated image is scaled to fit within the bounds of the canvas.
-Also, on slower computers, large images may draw sugglishly when placing, repositioning, or scaling the image using mouse controls.
+The DPI (dots/inch) used for engraving can be set independently from the imported image's DPI and it's scaled size on the canvas.
+Note: on slower computers, large images may draw sugglishly when placing, repositioning, or scaling the image using mouse controls.

 ## Credits
 LaserCut uses the following Java code to perform some of its functions: